 In this work, we formulate a new task of molecule manipulation and develop an efficient method called ChemSpacE to improve the steerability and interpretability of molecular generative models.
 The interface illustrates the promising application of interactive molecule design and discovery.
-Nevertheless, exploring the chemical space with unbiased pre-trained generative models is still nascent, we plan to learn a biased latent space for more effective molecule manipulation in our future work.
+Nevertheless, some challenging chemical phenomenons, such as activity cliff, are not yet studied in this work.
+In addition, exploring the chemical space with unbiased pre-trained generative models is still nascent, it is also worth discovering a biased latent space for more effective molecule manipulation in our future work.